 Looking for a home that has a fireplace??
 Search San Antonio Homes for Sale with Fireplaces HERE!

-With over 20 years experience in the Real Estate industry, I realized success at very high level and gain a wealth of knowledge along the way.
-Today my passion is training and developing agents. ....
+With over 20 years experience in the Real Estate industry, I realized success at a very high level and have gained a wealth of knowledge along the way.
+Today, my passion is training and developin....